 Organised by National Gallery

-IMPORTANT: You must pre-book via this link to attend this event
+IMPORTANT: You must pre-register to join this event via this link here

 Supported by Elizabeth and Daniel Peltz OBE